-The Bauhaus Archive in Berlin was built in 1979.
+The Bauhaus Archive in Berlin dates back to 1979.
 Since then, it has collected literature, documents and works related to the Bauhaus.
-The founder of the Bauhaus Walter Gropius participated in the design.
+The founder of the Bauhaus, Walter Gropius, participated in the design.
 The characteristic shed roofs go back to his plans.
+[German]

 This illustration of a Triceratops is one of several animal representations on the outer walls of the Aquarium Berlin.
-In 1913, this edifice was built on the grounds of the Zoological Garden in the Tiergarten district.
+The building on the grounds of the Zoological Garden in the Tiergarten district dates back to 1913.
+[German]

 The skyline of Berlin as seen from the top of the Victory Column (Siegessäule).
 On the left side you can see the television tower (Fernsehturm) of Berlin.
 The white cross at the sphere is often called ‘The Pope’s Revenge’.